 What Is The Youth Violence Prevention Taskforce (YVPT)?

 Over 60 members representing relevant sectors such as schools, law enforcement, government, youth, community volunteers and program service providers develop a county-wide strategic planning process and is a project of the Santa Cruz County Criminal Justice Council.
 Formed in December 2012, the task force completed the first Santa Cruz County Status on Youth Violence, tracking assets and needs related to youth violence.
 The report represents over 200 stakeholders and presents local data on over 60 indicators that are known risks and protective factors for youth violence.
 Administrative support is provided by United Way of Santa Cruz County, Applied Survey Research and Santa Cruz County Probation.
+Click here to see how our work is making a difference!

 The 2014-2015 goal is to develop a 3-5 year strategic plan to reduce youth violence in Santa Cruz County by addressing critical issues in the following focus areas: